 We see the mixed salad being weighed and packed into bags using a machine.

 Stefan helps pack all the different vegetables into boxes before they are delivered locally.

-Stefan then visits Ashley Primary, an Ecoschool in Surrey, where children grow their own vegetables for the school canteen.
+Stefan then visits an Ecoschool in Surrey, where the pupils grow their own vegetables for the school canteen.

 We see the short journey the food makes from garden to kitchen.
 Stefan helps the children plant onions 20 cm apart.

 Then the children show Stefan the orchard they have planted which, seen from above, looks like a big rectangle of 6 rows of 4 trees.

 They count the trees in fours to make 24 all together.

 As students watch the clip, they could note down every time they see maths being used and what is being done.

 Students could discuss how often they or their parents use maths in their own lives.